Learning Hierarchically Structured Concepts: Network Model

 \subsection{Network operation}

-During execution, the network proceeds through a series of \emph{configurations} $C(0), C(1),\ldots$, where $C(t)$ describes the configuration at time $t$.
-Each configuration specifies a state for every neuron in the network, that is, values for all the state components of all the neurons.
+During execution, the network proceeds through a sequence of \emph{configurations}, $Con(0), Con(1), Con(2), \ldots$, where $Con(t)$ describes the configuration at nonnegative integer time $t$.
+Each configuration specifies a state for every neuron in the network, that is, values for all the state components of every neuron.

 As described above, the $y$ values for the input neurons are specified by some external source.
 The $y$, $w$, and $e$ values for the non-input neurons are defined by the network specification at time $t = 0$.
 For times $t > 0$, the $y$ and $w$ values are determined by the activation and learning functions described above.
-The $e$ values will be determined by special inputs arriving from other subnetworks, which we describe later.
+The $e$ values (engagement flags) are determined by special inputs arriving from outside the network or from other sub-networks.
+In our algorithms in Sections~\ref{sec:algorithms_learning} and~\ref{sec:noisylearningalgo}, they will arrive from Winner-Take-All sub-networks.